googleapis/google-cloud-java/generation/new_client/README.md

 ### API short name

 For convenience of the subsequent commands, define a variable for API short name.
-This will be used to generate the `distribution_name` as well as the sub-directory within this repo.
+This value will be used to generate the `distribution_name` as well as the sub-directory for the client library within this repo.
+It is also the default value for many additional parameters, so take care to select a unique and reasonable value.

 The corresponding value in the Cloud Drop page is `api_short_name`.

 > [!IMPORTANT]